-Spring Integration's XML support extends the Spring Integration Core with implementations of splitter, transformer, selector and router designed to make working with xml messages in Spring Integration simple.
-The provided messaging components are designed to work with xml represented in a range of formats including instances of java.lang.String, org.w3c.dom.Document and javax.xml.transform.Source.
+These components are designed to make working with XML messages in Spring Integration simple.
+The provided messaging components are designed to work with XML represented in a range of formats including instances of java.lang.String, org.w3c.dom.Document and javax.xml.transform.Source.
 It should be noted however that where a DOM representation is required, for example in order to evaluate an XPath expression, the String payload will be converted into the required type and then converted back again to String.
-Components that require an instance of DocumentBuilder will create a namespace aware instance if one is not provided.
-Where greater control of the document being created is required an appropriately configured instance of DocumentBuilder should be provided.
+Components that require an instance of DocumentBuilder will create a namespace-aware instance if one is not provided.
+In cases where you require greater control over document creation, you can provide an appropriately configured instance of DocumentBuilder.